vebnz/oddit/README.md

  - `MEDIA_URL`
  - `STATIC_ROOT`
  - `STATICFILES_DIRS`
- - `TEMPLATE_DIRS`
+ - `TEMPLATE`
  - All the secret keys and stuff.

 There's not really much to making this work, it's all very simple-like.
-If you do end up fiddling with this code remember parts of it were created 3 to 4 years ago, so that was most likely Django 1.2 (and Django 2.0 is nearly out).
+If you do end up fiddling with this code remember parts of it were created 3 to 4 years ago.

 We'll be accepting pull requests and fixing issues/bugs posted.
 Help Oddit thrive!